hopetambala/puente-react-cra-dashboard/CONTRIBUTING.md

 It is every maintainer's responsibility to:

 * 1) Deliver prompt feedback and decisions on pull requests.
-* 2) Be available to anyone with questions, bug reports, criticism etc. on CRviz.
+* 2) Be available to anyone with questions, bug reports, criticism etc. on Puente-React-Dashboard.

 ### How is this process changed?